Say Goodbye to Blackheads Naturally with AMVital Turmeric Vitamin C Clay Mask

 The Three-Step Blackhead Removal Process

-Step 1: Clay Absorbs Excess Sebum
+Step 1: Clay Absorbs Excess Oil

-Step 2: Turmeric Reduces Inflammation
+Step 2: Turmeric Calms Inflammation

 Step 3: Vitamin C Exfoliates Dead Cells